6 Reasons why BPOs should adopt DaaS

 CEO & Deputy Managing Director, Anunta Tech.

-DaaS deployment and management, typically, is a specialized task requiring complex set of skills and resources.
+DaaS deployment and management, typically, is a specialized task requiring a complex set of skills and resources.
 It comes with its own set of complexities in implementation and management such as,

 To address the complexities, it is important for enterprises to Choose a Managed DaaS Provider (MDP).
 An effective Managed DaaS Provider can address the struggles in achieving quick scalability, managing application compatibility, simplifying varied use cases, improving the application performance, and striking the right balance between flexibility vs. stability.

-It is important to choose a right implementation and management partner in order to avoid frequent business disruptions, increase in talent attrition, decrease in user productivity leading to poor business outcomes.
+It is important to choose the right implementation and management partner in order to avoid frequent business disruptions, increase in talent attrition, decrease in user productivity leading to poor business outcomes.
 Choosing the right MDP can provide a seamless workload transition and enhance end-user experiences multifold.
 The following section outlines key factors necessary to evaluate the right MDP:

 The right MDP should demonstrate competence in rightsizing and resource allocation as per the business needs of an enterprise.
 The ability to establish a well-structured workload migration process and cloud adoption roadmap are essential factors for evaluation.